openDemocracy-org/gfw-comment-incentives/README.md

 Run the below manually to generate an access token, and then add this access token to .env as UPHOLD_ACCESS_TOKEN.

 `curl https://api-sandbox.uphold.com/oauth2/token -X POST -H "Content-Type: application/x-www-form-urlencoded" -u 'clientID:clientSecret' -d 'grant_type=client_credentials'`

+## Updating, building and deploying Coral Talk

+### Updating

+Clone our forked version of Coral Talk.

+Use branch `main` for `production` and `od-staging-main` for `staging`.

+Ensure the URL inside the script tag in `src/core/server/app/views/templates/base.html` is `https://comment-x.comment.opendemocracy.net/assets/iframe.js` for production or `https://comment-x-service.staging-caprover.opendemocracy.net/assets/iframe.js` for staging.

+Commit your changes.

+Add the Coral Talk parent repository as a git remote:

+`$ git remote add coral-origin git@github.com:coralproject/talk.git`

+Fetch all branches: `$ git fetch`

+Merge in the latest changes from their production branch:

+`$ git merge coral-origin/main`

+Push these changes up to our repo:

+`$ git push origin [main / od-staging-main]`

+### Building

+Make sure Docker is running on your computer.

+Ensure you are logged into the Docker CLI as a user who can access the Docker opendemocracy account and its [coral-talk repository](https://hub.docker.com/repository/docker/opendemocracy/coral-talk).

+`$ docker login`

+Build the image with the following command, using production or staging as the tag:

+`$ docker build -t opendemocracy/coral-talk:[tag] .`

+This can take some time...

+Push the image up to Docker Hub:

+`$ docker push opendemocracy/coral-talk:[tag]`

+### Deploying

+Go to CapRover server admin area.
+Go to the Coral Talk app (production or staging) and click through to Deployments.
+Scroll down to Method 6: Deploy via ImageName.

+Paste the image name in e.g. `opendemocracy/coral-talk:production` and click Deploy Now.

+After a moment or two the updated Coral Talk code will be deployed.